oracle/graaljs/docs/user/NodeJSVSJavaScriptContext.md

 # Differences Between Node.js and Java Embeddings

 GraalVM's JavaScript engine is a fully-compliant ECMA2020 language runtime.
-As such, it can run JavaScript code in a variety of embedding scenarios, including the Oracle [RDBMS](https://www.graalvm.org/docs/examples/mle-oracle/), any Java-based application, and Node.js.
+As such, it can run JavaScript code in a variety of embedding scenarios, including the Oracle [RDBMS](https://www.graalvm.org/docs/examples/mle-oracle/), any Java-based application and Node.js.

 Depending on the GraalVM's JavaScript embedding scenario, applications have access to different built-in capabilities.
 For example, Node.js applications running on GraalVM's JavaScript engine have access to all of Node.js' APIs, including built-in Node.js' modules such as `'fs'`, `'http'`, etc.
-Conversely, JavaScript code embedded in a Java application has access to limited capabilities, as specified through the [Context API](https://www.graalvm.org/docs/reference-manual/embed/), and do _not_ have access to Node.js' built-in modules.
+Conversely, JavaScript code embedded in a Java application has access to limited capabilities, as specified through the [Context API](https://www.graalvm.org/docs/reference-manual/embed/), and do _not_ have access to Node.js built-in modules.

-In this document we focus on the main differences between a Node.js application and a GraalVM JavaScript application embedded in Java.
+This guide describes the main differences between a Node.js application and a GraalVM JavaScript application embedded in Java.

 ## Context Creation